 *Chambers USA 2014, Legal 500 2007

-- Currently acting as national counsel for Endo Pharmaceuticals Inc. in product liability litigation, including an MDL, involving testosterone products regarding claims of heart attack, stroke and related cardiac issues.
+- Currently acting as national counsel for Endo Pharmaceuticals Inc. in product liability litigation, including an MDL, involving TRT (Testosterone Replacement Therapy) products defending against claims of heart attack, stroke and related cardiac issues.

-- Currently acting as trial counsel for Philip Morris USA defending Engle class action progeny tobacco cases.
-On June 6, 2014, Pam achieved a unanimous defense verdict on behalf of Philip Morris USA in an Engle progeny case in Florida.
+- Currently acting as lead trial counsel for Philip Morris USA defending Engle class action progeny and non Engle personal injury tobacco cases.
+In June 2014, Pam achieved a unanimous defense verdict on behalf of Philip Morris USA in an Engle progeny case in Florida.
 Surico v.
-Philip Morris USA Inc.
+Philip Morris USA Inc. Other cases tried to verdict have resulted in low damage awards and no findings of fraud or conspiracy.
+Pam is currently scheduled to try a non Engle case in the fall of this year.

 - Currently serving as national and local counsel for Endo Pharmaceuticals Inc. and Qualitest in the successful defense of lawsuits relating to a recall of several oral contraceptive products.
 Pam coordinates all phases of the litigation and has led her team to several successes, including successfully opposing formation of an MDL proceeding, and defeating two purported class actions in California and Illinois.